ASD-Blueprint/desktop.gov.au/program/resistance.md

     * :( Annoyed – part of them wishes they hadn’t gone on holidays
 ---

-They have been working in Public Service all their life as it was their dream job due to the benefits that came with the job.
-They have been in the same government department all their life, they have figured out workarounds and processes that make them very efficient in their role – any knowledge will be lost if they leave.
-They like leaving work at work, and they believe technology is the reason the world is in chaos and why there's no "compassion" or "empathy" anymore.
+I have been working in the Public Service all my life as it was my dream job due to the benefits that came with the job.
+I have been in the same government department all my life, have figured out workarounds and processes that make me very efficient in my role – any knowledge will be lost if I leave.
+I like leaving work at work, and believe technology is the reason the world is in chaos and why there's no "compassion" or "empathy" anymore.

 ## Understanding the interaction